What are your chances of acceptance?

 Which Schools Are Considered HBCUs?

-Once the primary educational facilities of African Americans, including newly freed slaves after the Civil War, HBCUs now refer to any historically black colleges established prior to the Civil Rights Act of 1964, when school segregation became illegal.
-According to the Higher Education Act of 1965, an HBCU must be accredited by a nationally recognized agency and dedicated to the education of black Americans.
-However, today’s HBCUs accept students of all races and ethnicities; in fact, 24% of students who attend HBCUs are non-black.
+Once the primary educational facilities of African Americans—including newly freed slaves after the Civil War—the term HBCU now refers to any historically Black institution established prior to the Civil Rights Act of 1964, when school segregation became illegal.
+According to the Higher Education Act of 1965, an HBCU must be accredited by a nationally recognized agency and dedicated to the education of Black Americans.

 Alabama State University